Diego Fuentes (actor)

-Diego Antonio Fuentes Lopez, known as Diego Fuentes, is a Canadian actor of Chilean descent and Toronto socialite.
+Diego Antonio Fuentes Lopez, known as Diego Fuentes, is a Canadian actor of Chilean descent.

 MuchMusic

 Fuentes was MuchMusic's first ever VJ Search winner in 1995, going on to host the popular Clip Trip show on MuchMusic's sister station, MuchMoreMusic.

 Acting

 Most notably, Fuentes portrayed real-life actor Natividad Vacio in the 2007 film Hollywoodland.
 He played fan-favourite Bruno Dias on Global TV's medical drama, Remedy from 2014 to 2015.

 In 2011, he appeared in the Drive One Series commercials of Ford Cars, stating the catchphrase "Who wants to stop for gas?
 I don't."

 Music

 Fuentes was a resident DJ on "Terrible Tuesdays" at the then popular Queenshead Pub in Toronto from 2003 to 2005.
 He originally performed under his own name, then adopted the moniker "Mexico 2000".

 Curling

-Fuentes is a highly skilled curler.
+Fuentes is a curler.
 In high school, he and his school curling team competed at OFSAA.

 On May 12, 2012, Fuentes was lead skip of a local curling team that won the Gabby's 2012 annual Bonspiel held at the High Park Curling Club.
 The team completed the tournament with 4 wins, 0 losses and 0 ties.

 In January 2016, Fuentes stated in an interview that "curling is an incredible sport because drinking is involved".